 OVERVIEW: The Tribeca Film Institute offers a number of funding opportunities for both narrative and documentary films at various stages of production.
-It also takes very good care of its alumni and make additional grants available for those that have gone through some of its programs, so getting a foot in the door can definitely pay considerable dividends.
+It also supports its alumni and makes additional grants available for those that have gone through some of its programs, so getting a foot in the door can definitely pay considerable dividends.

 IP TAKE: Tribeca prioritizes keeping the filmmakers it supports close, so membership and participation in its programs count for a lot.
 It even offers help with marketing, pitching, and audience development in some cases, so its backing can be a force multiplier.